- Insolvency law and practice

 His practice is as broad as the range of situations in which business and individuals find themselves affected by – actual or potential – insolvency.
 His clients accordingly range from regional and national qualified insolvency practitioner accountants to major corporates concerned about a supply chain, right through to individuals worried about the impact of an impending bankruptcy on their homes or other assets.
 He makes every effort to provide to each client the clear focus and urgent attention they require.

-Mike is a regular commentator on insolvency matters through his active Twitter account the Paris Smith insolvency blog and through Linked In, where he enjoys a network of over 1,500 contacts and, as a Fellow and Southern Region Chairman of the regional committee of the Association of Business Recovery Professionals (R3), manages the group Southern Business Recovery.
+Mike is a regular commentator on insolvency matters through his active Twitter account the Paris Smith insolvency blog and through Linked In, where he enjoys a network of over 1,500 contacts and manages the group Southern Business Recovery.
 Mike is often asked for comment on regional press articles on an insolvency theme (see for example the Southern Daily Echo article, 20 June 2016; the Southern Daily Echo article, 10 January 2017 and his article in the Business Magazine June edition P.16).
 He is also a regular contributor to Recovery magazine, the leading journal for insolvency practitioners (see for example his opinion piece in the Summer 2016 edition; and ‘Insolvency Queries Q&A’ article in the Autumn 2016 edition).

 - New insolvency rules in force today: 30 years of hurt – never stopped me dreaming!